riatelab/magrit/README.md

 npm run build:electron
 ```

-The application will be built in the `release` directory.
+The application (for Windows and GNU/Linux) will be built in the `release` directory.

 ## License